Precision Under Pressure

-Security leaders understand the rising risk of synthetic impersonation, but investment decisions…
+Security leaders may understand the rising risk of synthetic impersonation and deepfake-enabled fraud, but investment decisions are…

 The Governance Gap